 Typical internships require 110 to 130 hours of work over the course of one but not more than two semesters.
 The Hayes Presidential Library & Museums does not award college credits.
 Students should arrange for credits through their college.

-Interested applicants may apply to above openings by sending a resume and cover letter to Dustin McLochlin, Curator, at the Hayes Presidential Library & Museums, 800-998-7737, ext.
+If you would like to be considered for future possibilities please send a resume and cover letter to Dustin McLochlin, Curator, at the Hayes Presidential Library & Museums, 800-998-7737, ext.
 230 or [email protected].
 An applicant's interests, work schedule, expectations, and project plans will be discussed during the interview.